Why Should We Care About Climate Change?

 Steps you can take right now to help reduce climate change:

-• Move your money to a climate-friendly financial institution like Aspiration
+• Move your money to a climate-friendly financial institution like GreenFi

 • Switching to renewable energy sources like solar and wind power